 We are only allowing hospital patient visitors for those receiving non-COVID-19 related care in the following areas:

-- Patients in the hospital may have one visitor per day during visiting hours.
+- Patients in the hospital will designate one visitor per hospitalization for their stay during visiting hours.

 - Inpatient pediatric patients may have two parents/guardians present

 End-of-life care: Exceptions may be granted for end of life situations

 Surgical and Procedural Areas: One support person, for the duration of the surgery/procedure.
 Visitors are asked to maintain physical distancing practices as much as possible.
 Patients and visitors coming for outpatient procedure, test or surgery should enter through the physicians office building entrance located on the north part of the campus facing East off Madison Street.